metasoarous/oz/README.md

 At present, these components do not take a second argument.
 The merging of spec maps described above applies prior to application of this reagent component.

+Eventually we'll be adding options for hooking into the signal dataflow graphs within these visualizations so that interactions in a Vega/Vega-Lite visualization can be used to inform other Reagent components in your app.

 ## Local development